bsgriggs/mendix-unsaved-changes-message/README.md

 ## Features
 - Based on a boolean expression, dynamically enable the browsers onBeforeUnload event.
+- Based on a boolean expression, on any Mendix navigation execute a flow.
 - Based on a boolean expression, block any Mendix navigation with a confirmation message.
 - Tested and works in Chrome, Safari, Microsoft Edge, and Firefox